ssm-lang/sslang/README.md

   sh
 ```

-This will run a short but interactive script; make sure to let it know where it should add the `PATH` variable.
-It will also ask if you would like to install [HLS][hls] (Haskell Language Server); you should do so if you would like to set up IDE features with an LSP-compatible text editor.
+This will run a short but interactive script that installs GHC, Cabal, and Stack; make sure to let it know where it should add the `PATH` variable.
+GHCup will also ask if you would like to install HLS, which you may use to extend your LSP-compatible editor with IDE features (optional).

 The GHCup setup script may also detect that dependencies are missing, and ask you to install them; make sure to do so before proceeding.
 For instance, if you are running Ubuntu 20.10: